If you love creating new things, working with your hands and problem-solving, welding could be the right career path for you.

 The best welding careers are the ones where you get to do what you’re passionate about.
 From motorsports to aerospace to the military, welders are needed across several sectors, presenting opportunities for you to pursue a career in an industry you’re proud to be a part of.

-UTI’s 36-week Welding Technology program gives the hands-on training needed to prepare students to pursue careers in industries from automotive fabrication to aerospace.1 With total welder employment expected to exceed 463,000 by 2033,50 it’s a great time to get your education.
+UTI’s Welding Technology program offers the hands-on training needed to prepare graduates to pursue careers in industries from automotive fabrication to aerospace.1 Programs start frequently, allowing you to start preparing to pursue a career sooner.

 If you’re interested in training at UTI for a career in welding, click the link below or call (800) 834-7308 to speak with one of our Admissions Representatives about your goals.